You may be learning Rails & you read that you have to create a “scaffold” to get your Rails application started…

 rails g (g for generate) command.

 It’s considered good practice to delete auto-generated files that you don’t plan on using.
+So after using a generator like “g controller”, review the list of files created & remove those that you don’t need.

 You’ve learned about scaffolding in Ruby so you can quickly jumpstart a new Rails application to practice with.